robynharrell404/mid-term-assessment/README.md

 *5 PTS*

 Logistic Regression internally creates a linear equation.
-How does the model use this linear equation to produce probabilities?
+How does the model use this linear equation to produce probabilities? logistic regression estimates the log odds of an event with the sigmoid function

 ### Q-13